rohanverma94/GeorgeHotzChallenge.scala/README.md

 # This is GeorgeHotzSucks.scala

 This is a polished implementation of **twitter based finagle-thrift** server and **Python 3 based client**.
-This is much better than George Hotz in one of his stream can be found at - https://www.youtube.com/watch?v=nvtoOxNfDQo ,all because **_GeorgeHotzSucks.scala_**!.
+This is much better than George Hotz in one of his stream.
+He also thrown an open challenge to comeup with python-finagle-thrift in 2 hours, so here it is.
+His stream can be found at - https://www.youtube.com/watch?v=nvtoOxNfDQo ,all because **_GeorgeHotzSucks.scala_**!.

 ### Requirements